Sutton Trust: Funding

 Since its founding in 1997, the Trust has received the majority of its funding from its founder and executive chairman, British business executive Sir Peter Lampl.
 In recent years the trust has diversified its income and now also secures contributions from a range of major corporates, trusts and foundations, university partners, and individual donors.
 The Sutton Trust is actively fundraising, and has attracted a number of senior figures from banking, industry, trusts and foundations to join its Strategic Advisory and Development Board and its Fellowship.

 The trust is investing over £4 million per year in research and programmes designed to improve social mobility.
-An independent study in 2007 by the Boston Consulting Group found that the trust's investments were highly cost-effective: on average, programmes generated a return to beneficiaries of £15 for every pound invested.
+An independent study in 2007 by the Boston Consulting Group found that the trust's investments were cost-effective: on average, programmes generated a return to beneficiaries of £15 for every pound invested.

 Early years programmes

 In 2014 the Sutton Trust established a £1.25 million fund in partnership with the Esmée Fairbairn Foundation.
 The fund will support projects aimed at improving parental engagement in the early years.